 Common Green Darners

-A genuine, sometimes tentative, sign of spring is the reappearance of dragonflies, but the first sightings may not be of local individuals.
-Common Green Darners (family Aeshnidae) (whose scientific name, Anax junius, means “Lord of June”) migrate south in fall and repopulate the North Country with each spring.
+A genuine, sometimes tentative, sign of spring in the Cedarburg Bog is the reappearance of dragonflies, but the first sightings may not be of local individuals.
+Common Green Darners (whose scientific name, Anax junius, means “Lord of June”) migrate south in fall and repopulate the north country each spring.
 They return, often when the snow still lies in sheltered spots, as the insects they prey on take to the air.

 The warming of the water in spring is a powerful and irrevocable trigger.
 Water changes temperature slowly—a lot of energy is needed to move it just a few degrees in either direction.
 The next dragonflies on the scene signal that the water has warmed.
-Their naiads crawl out of the water and out of their nymphal skins, pump up their wings and become creatures of the air, chasing their prey—flashes of wings that the dragonflies spot from perches or while hovering.
+Their naiads, which spend the winter under the ice, crawl out of the water and out of their nymphal skins, pump up their wings and become creatures of the air, chasing their prey—flashes of wings that they spot from perches or while they are hovering.

-Common Baskettails (Epitheca cynosura) are drab dragonflies in the Emerald family Corduliidae.
-They sport a black spot at the base of each hind wing, muted orange bars on a black abdomen, and short, gray hairs on their thorax.
-As Cynthia Berger explains in her book Dragonflies, “like real fur, the fuzz helps hold in the heat generated by those muscle contractions” [contractions of the flight muscles, which raise the temperature within the thorax].
-Like darners, they perch vertically rather than horizontally, often hanging down from a twig tip.
-Baskettails are agile flyers that may be seen in the afternoon hunting in groups above swarms of smaller insects like midges.
+Common Baskettails are drab dragonflies in the Emerald family (Corduliidae).
+They sport muted orange bars on a black abdomen, short, gray hairs on their thorax (a warming device for the all-important thorax?), and a black spot at the base of each hind wing.
+Like the darners, they perch vertically rather than horizontally, often hanging down from a twig tip.
+Baskettails are agile flyers that may be seen in the afternoon hunting in groups over swarms of smaller insects like midges.